robdrimmie/Murdock/README.md

 Then it just needs to echo messages back but through a Murdule.
 That is like, version 0.1:

-* use node-xmpp to handle most everything
+* use node-xmpp to handle most everything &#10003;
-* get the content of the message
+* get the content of the message &#10003;
-* push the content out to the echo murdule
+* push the content out to the echo murdule &#10003;
-* echo module just returns the content
+* echo module just returns the content &#10003;
 * primary app responds using node-xmpp stuff

+Future things:

-0.2 will be some kind of Murdule that pushes info into a db or something like that?
+* some kind of Murdule that pushes info into a db or something like that?
+* routing
+* session management/prediction
+*